Safecast/Tilemap/README-poly-json-format.md

 ],
 ```

+## Groups > Field Descriptions

+* `group_id` - INT.
+A unique identifier for each group.  `group_id` should never be reused, as it becomes associated with a user preference for enabling/disabling features with that `group_id`.
+This must be unique, or things will break.
+* `parent_id` - INT, NULL.
+A reference to another `group_id` that this group will be displayed as a child of in the menu.
+Or, set to null if the group is a root-level node that should define a section.
+* `desc` - STRING, KV-ARRAY.
+The title of the group displayed on the menu.
+This should be very terse, as a long title will wrap and make the menu look bad.
+Use `&quot;` instead of double-quotes (`"`), and `&gt;` instead of `>` and `&lt;` instead of `<` to prevent HTML.

+## Groups > Example Menu Created From Group Defs

 Assuming the example features later in this document, the above menu defs will create the following menu:

 ```